shrub719/pi-26/README.md

 A small program I used to calculate an exorbitant amount of digits of pi in base 26 for a cute puzzle.

-I've uploaded some outputs of the program in `/pi`, in files named after the number of digits they contain.
+`/pi` contains the actual puzzle in the PDF I used to present it.
+I've uploaded some outputs of the program too, in files named after the number of digits they contain.

 ## Credits